RosieSews/masksnow/src/pages/faq/index.md

 ## I don't know how to sew, how can I help?

 We also have a need for volunteers to make phone calls and distribute masks.
+We can also accept fabric or mask making kits as long as the fabric is cotton blend or 100% cotton.
+To do so, please [sign up as a volunteer](http://masksnow.org/volunteer-signup).
 If you are interested in volunteering behind-the-scenes, please send an email with your interests and skill set to: [volunteer@masksnow.org](mailto:volunteer@masksnow.org)